-AP Seminar is considered moderate difficulty, with class alumnae rating it 5.0/10 for overall difficulty (the 17th-most-difficult out of the 28 large AP classes surveyed).
+- AP Seminar is considered moderate difficulty, with class alumnae rating it 5.0/10 for overall difficulty

-The pass rate is much higher than other AP classes, with 88% graduating with a 3 or higher.
-This is the highest pass rate of the 28 AP large classes surveyed.
+- The pass rate is much higher than other AP classes, with 89% graduating with a 3 or higher.
+This is the highest pass rate of the 28 AP large classes we surveyed.

 AP Seminar forms part of the Capstone Diploma Program in tandem with AP Research.